-1111 Band I-IV.
-(1)

-1121 The teaching of music through performance in both marching and concert band settings.
-The "Spirit of the River" Marching Band performs at football games, parades, band festivals, and various community events during the fall semester.
-Six rehearsal hours per 2111 week.
-The Concert Band performs a minimum of two concerts during the spring semester.
-Three rehearsal hours per week.
-An audition or consent of the band instructor is required.

-1141 Small Band Groups I-IV.
-(1)

-Percussion, Brass, and Woodwind ensembles.
-Permission of instructor and participation in band are required.
-Three lab

-2141 rehearsal hours per week.
+- 1111 Band I-IV.
+(1) - 1121 The teaching of music through performance in both marching and concert band - 2111 settings.
+The "Spirit of the River" Marching Band performs at football games, - 2121 parades, band festivals, and various community events during the fall semester.
+Six rehearsal hours per week.
+The Symphonic Band performs a minimum of two concerts during the spring semester.
+An audition or consent of the band instructor is required. - 1141 Small Band Groups I-IV.
+(1) - 1151 Percussion, Brass, and Woodwind ensembles.
+Permission of instructor and - 2141 participation in band are required.
+Three lab rehearsal hours per week. - 2151